gutiKristian/VolumeRendering/App/src/dicom/README.md

 Workaround is to inside data_element.h on line 224 make VR mutable and then call vr_.set_code(vr.code()); inside bool GetNumberArray(VR vr, std::vector<T>* values) const function (line 195 cca).

+## Tags
+These tags are not present in this lib.
+Add it in defs.h
+const Tag kSliceLocation              = 0x00201041;  // DS
+const Tag kInstanceNumber             = 0x00200013;  // IS

+### Instance number
+- indicates the relative position of the image slice within a series.

+### Slice location
+- provides the location of the image slice along the patient's body.

 # About DICOM

 Sourced from ChatGPT